-The dark cave actually extends 6km, all the way through the rock to another entrance that the public cannot access.
-To see the other entrance, technically the front of the dark cave, you can take the Abandoned Valley tour with Jungle Boss.
+Dark Cave actually extends 6km, all the way through the rock to another entrance that the public cannot access.
+To see the other entrance, technically the front of the Dark Cave, you can take the Abandoned Valley tour with Jungle Boss.

 6️⃣ Visit Duck Stop

 Hands down one of the weirdest, and funniest experiences I’ve ever had travelling.
-Duck Stop is somewhat shrouded in mystery so I’ll keep it that way for adventure’s sake, but I highly recommend grabbing a friend checking it out.
-Don’t worry, there is no eating of duck.
-You will need a motorbike or bicycle to visit the duck stop as it’s outside of town.
+Duck Stop is somewhat shrouded in mystery so I’ll keep it that way for adventure’s sake, but I highly recommend grabbing a friend to check it out.
+Don’t worry, there is no eating of duck, but you will need a motorbike or bicycle to visit the duck stop as it’s outside of town.

 Duck Stop📍Phong Nha Ke Bang, Hưng Trạch, Bố Trạch, Quảng Bình

 If you’re feeling adventurous you can try to take the shortcut.
-This route was recommended to us by a local and it was such a fun and unique thing to do in Phong Nha.
-The route cuts out a segment of the highway and replacing it with a ride on a fishing boat.
+The infamous Phong Nha shortcut was recommended to us by a local and it’s such a fun and unique thing to do in Phong Nha.
+The route cuts out a segment of the highway, replacing it with a ride on a fishing boat.
 And yes, you have to load your motorbike onto the fishing boat with you!
-On the other side of the river, you drive through villages, alongside rice paddies, through rivers and traversing some huge bridges with stunning views of the valley.
+On the other side of the river, you drive through villages, alongside rice paddies, and traverse huge bridges with stunning views of the valley.
 I highly recommend doing it for a unique Vietnam experience.

 8️⃣ Relax at Mooc Spring

-I haven’t been to Mooc spring yet, however, I’ve heard that it’s a great place to relax and I know it’s very popular with Vietnamese tourists.
-The spring water is a stunning turquoise blue and there are several different activities to do like kayaking, swimming, as well as floating and hanging assault courses.
+Mooc Spring is a great place to relax and cool down while out exploring.
+The fresh water is a stunning turquoise blue and there are several different activities to do like kayaking, swimming, as well as floating and hanging assault courses.

 9️⃣ Visit the 8 Ladies Cave

-This cave seems to be often overlooked by travellers.
-It’s not grand in the sense that the other caves are, and you can’t even get inside.
+This cave is often overlooked by travellers, as it’s not grand in the same way as other caves in Phong Nha.
 But I think that it’s worth visiting to pay respects to the history of the cave.